scan3d

 Workflow

-1. Load the structure through geom_loader, resolve charge/spin from CLI or embedded Gaussian templates, and optionally run an unbiased preoptimization when --preopt True.
-If -q is omitted but --ligand-charge is provided, the structure is treated as an enzyme–substrate complex and extract.py’s charge summary derives the total charge before scanning (for PDB inputs, or XYZ/GJF when --ref-pdb is supplied).
+1. Load the structure through geom_loader, resolve charge/spin from CLI or embedded Gaussian templates, and optionally run an unbiased preoptimization when --preopt.
+If -q is omitted but --ligand-charge/-l is provided, the structure is treated as an enzyme–substrate complex and extract.py’s charge summary derives the total charge before scanning (for PDB inputs, or XYZ/GJF when --ref-pdb is supplied).

-2. Parse the single --scan-lists literal (default 1-based indices unless --one-based False is passed) into three quadruples.
+2. Parse targets from --scan-lists/-s (YAML/JSON file or inline literal; default 1-based indices unless --zero-based is passed) into three quadruples.
 For PDB inputs, each atom entry can be an integer index or a selector string like 'TYR,285,CA'; delimiters may be spaces, commas, slashes, backticks, or backslashes, and token order is flexible (fallback assumes resname, resseq, atom).
 Build each linear grid using h = --max-step-size and reorder the values so the ones closest to the starting distances are visited first.

 3. Outer loop over d1[i]: relax with only the d₁ restraint active, starting from the previously scanned geometry whose d₁ value is closest.
 Snapshot that structure.